talicopanda/social-media-influence-analysis/README.md

 A community object holds information about a specific community.

 It contains and is defined by a list of users.
-Functionality includes downloading all tweets within the community to the `raw_tweets` database, processing all tweets from the community from the `raw_tweets` database to the `processed_influence_tweets`.
+Functionality includes processing all tweets from the community from the `raw_tweets` database to the `processed_influence_tweets`.

 ## Content Market